United States / United Kingdom

 Conclusion

-The Himalayan is a cat for those who appreciate beauty and don’t mind the work that comes with it.
-They are gentle, loving ornaments that will grace your home with elegance.
-If you have the time to brush them and the love to give, a Himmie will be your devoted, fluffy best friend.
+The Himalayan is a cat for those who appreciate beauty and are prepared for the work that beauty requires.
+They are gentle, loving companions that will grace your home with quiet elegance and devoted affection.
+If you have the patience to brush them daily, the diligence to care for their eyes and face, and the love to give them the calm indoor life they need, a Himmie will reward you with a bond that is exceptionally deep and enduring.

 Key Characteristics